Shan Wang, Ph.D.

 You can contact Shan Wang at shan.wang@lmu.edu.

 Shan Wang is an associate professor of accounting at Loyola Marymount University (LMU).
 She received her Ph.D. in accounting from the University of Oregon.
 Shan has a broad range of research interests in archival managerial accounting, financial accounting, and taxation.
 Her research adopts a multidisciplinary approach to examining the role that various decision makers, individually or as teams, play in corporate disclosure, financial reporting, and tax planning.
 She also studies executive and director labor markets.
-Her research has been published in leading journals in accounting, such as Journal of Management Accounting Research, Journal of Accounting and Public Policy, and Accounting Horizons, among others.
+Her research has been published in leading journals in accounting and management, such as Journal of Management Accounting Research, Journal of Accounting and Public Policy, Accounting Horizons, and Journal of Organizationl Behavior, among others.

 Shan has extensive teaching experience at Oregon and LMU.
 Her primary teaching roles include managerial and cost accounting with an emphasis on data analytics.
 At LMU, she created the first data analytics course (Accounting Analytics for Decision Making) for the MSA program in spring 2020, the first data analytics course (Strategic & Managerial Analysis) for the undergraduate accounting program in fall 2021, and a research topics course (Topics in Business I) for the inaugural DBA program in fall 2024.